Modeling the impact of rainfall and temperature on sterile insect control strategies in a Tropical environment: Numerical simulations and discussion

 In fact, the results provided by the temperature-only model are quite acceptable for periods where the mosquito population is large but seems not so accurate to derive the appropriate amount of releases when the population is (strongly) regulated by rainfall, i.e. in periods where there is a rain deficit.

 We also derive Table \ref{Table1_epidemio}, page \pageref{Table1_epidemio}, for the average values model in order to compare with the estimates obtained for the temperature-dependent model (Table \ref{Table2_epidemio}, page \pageref{Table2_epidemio}), the rainfall-dependent model (Table \ref{Table4_epidemio}, page \pageref{Table4_epidemio}), and the temperature and rainfall dependent model (Table \ref{Table3_epidemio}, page \pageref{Table3_epidemio}).
 The conclusions are almost the same: the impact of residual fertility is (very) low, as well as the impact of mechanical control and very massive releases (12 000 MS/ha).
-However, of course, this approach can not provide the best period to start in order to minimize the amount of the release.
+However, of course, this approach can not provide the best period to start in order to minimize the amount of the release. } \comment{

-Of course, once $\mathcal{R}(t^*)<0.5$ is reached, it will be necessary to continue to release enough sterile males to maintain $\mathcal{R}(t^*)$ below $0.5$, as long as needed.
-This can be evaluated through numerical simulations. \begin{remark} In fact for this particular objective of reducing the epidemiological risk, and because in La R\'eunion we have some seasonality, the meaningful strategy, as already proposed in \cite[Fig.4]{Dufourd2013}, would be to consider massive releases only over the wet period to maintain the mosquito population at a level corresponding to the population size during the dry period, the Austral winter, where, in general, the epidemiological risk is low because the vector population is low, except, of course, when rainfalls occur during this period, like in 2010 and 2011.
+} Of course, once $\mathcal{R}(t^*)<0.5$ is reached, it will be necessary to continue to release enough sterile males to maintain $\mathcal{R}(t^*)$ below $0.5$, as long as needed: \yves{the smaller the wild population after the massive releases, the smaller the releases to keep $\mathcal{R}(t^*)<0.5$.} This can be evaluated through numerical simulations. \begin{remark} In fact for this particular objective of reducing the epidemiological risk, and because in La R\'eunion we have some seasonality, the meaningful strategy, as already proposed in \cite[Fig.4]{Dufourd2013}, would be to consider massive releases only over the wet period to maintain the mosquito population at a level corresponding to the population size during the dry period, the Austral winter, where, in general, the epidemiological risk is low because the vector population is low, except, of course, when rainfalls occur during this period, like in 2010 and 2011.
 Thus, we would have a "massive and stop" SIT strategy, contrary to the nuisance reduction where a "massive and small" releases strategy seems more appropriate.
-According to the temperature and rainfall dependent model, the duration of the massive releases could occur from October-November to May-June, that is over $8$ months, with, eventually, a reduction of the size of the massive releases, using, for instance, a closed-loop control strategy \end{remark}
+Thus, according to the temperature and rainfall dependent model, massive releases could only occur from October-November to May-June, that is over $8$ months, with, eventually, a reduction of the size of the releases, using, for instance, a closed-loop control strategy \cite{Aronna2020,Bliman2019}. \end{remark}